dgalhardi/design_patterns/README.md

-# Some of most used design patterns.
-SOLID principles.
+# Some of most used design patterns and SOLID principles.